rbncha/YoutubeRelatedVideos/README.md

 # Magento 2 Youtube Related Videos

 This is a Magento 2 module.
 This module can be used to show page title related videos from Youtube between page content and footer section.
+I have also implemented magento cache to avoid frequent Youtube API query.
+It stores page wise related Youtube videos in cache until the Magento cache is not cleared.
+There is a cache timeout which can be configured in admin section in seconds.

 ## Compatibility
 This module is tested and working with